MartinTomcikMT/MartinTomcikMT/README.md

 ⭐ [Terraform Docker Infra](https://github.com/MartinTomcikMT/terraform-docker-infra) - IN PROGRESS
 Infrastructure as Code (IaC) project using Terraform to provision and manage a local Docker container.

-➡️ **Phase 3 – Custom Web Content**
-Serve a custom HTML page through the Nginx container.
-Mount local files into the container to display a personalized webpage.

 ➡️ **Phase 4 – Parameterization with tfvars**
 Introduce `terraform.tfvars` to allow easy customization: